hpcac/ISCBot/README.rst

     424242424     # <-- chat_id of users which are allowed
     133742241     #     to communicate in private chats

   If you do not know the ``chat_id`` for a certain user, the ID will be shown as terminal output of the host while the user is trying to access a restricted function.
   You then can copy the ``chat_id`` to your access list.

 ``ips.csv``
   This file contains all PDUs for monitoring and resetting.
-  Each line shows the last 3 digits of the ip address and the name of the associated team.
+  Each line shows the last 3 digits of the ip address of the specific PDU, its unique name, and the name of the associated team.
-  Only lines in form of `NUM,NAME` are allowed.
+  Only lines in form of `IP,PDU_NAME,TEAM_NAME` are allowed.
   Example (let's say we have 3 PDUs in the range of 192.168.1.101 to 192.168.1.103)::

-    101, Name_of_PDU
+    101, Name_of_PDU, Team-Sunshine
-    102, Second_PDU
+    102, Second_PDU, Team-Sunshine
-    103, Something completely different
+    103, Something completely different, Team-PurpleRain

 Usage
 =====